Yah4taj/Building_TodoListALAB320H.9.1/README.md

+* Build To Do list for business startup

+** Used the useReducer hook to manage state with reducer functions.
+  Use useState in places where reducers are not appropriate or necessary.
+  Implemented controlled forms and inputs.

+*** Some issues were encountered with the edit and delete task functionality at the top portion of the app.
+However, the bottom portions are functioning allowing for task items to be  saved when edit is clicked and canceled to reverse the action.
+Completed checked box items receive a strikethrough to indicate completion.
+Tasks may be added via the top portion input.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.